Evening Fireflies Sighting

 The larva feed on small snails that abundantly occur in their habitat.
 The most common species found along the riverbank here is ‘Cyclotropis carinata’.
 Relatively small in size about 7mm.
 The larva will become active at night, upon discovering a snail, the larva will pursue it and pierce the snail’s soft skin with its sharp jaws, injecting a toxin into its prey. the larva then sucks out the liquified tissues of the snails.

-After approximately two weeks, the larva undergoes a moulting process in which it sheds its skin for a larger one to enable it to grow.
-The larva will dig a mud hole and curl up inside it, reappearing only after it has moulted and when its new skin has sufficiently hardened.
+After approximately two weeks, the larva undergoes a molting process in which it sheds its skin for a larger one to enable it to grow.
+The larva will dig a mud hole and curl up inside it, reappearing only after it has molted and when its new skin has sufficiently hardened.
 The larva will undergo this process several times before the final time to pupate.

 During this stage of dormant or inactive, it undergoes a morphological and physiological transformation into an adult firefly, which eventually emerges from the pupal case in the ground and takes to flight.
 The lifespan of a firefly is not known with certainty, adults may only live a few weeks, but the complete lifecycle of a firefly is thought to be around 7 to 8 months.